Climate Change in Australia

 Note: Lower warming doesn't necessarily mean less or lower impacts of a changing climate.
 The impact of any warming amount is a function of the physical change, including the change in the average but also the change in extremes, and also the exposure and vulnerability of the relevant systems.

-Taking a closer look at the +2 °C global warming level, and plotting the change with a colour scale centred on 2 °C itself, the temperature change relative to the global average change can be seen.
+Taking a closer look at the +2 °C global warming level and plotting the change with a colour scale centred on 2 °C itself, the temperature change relative to the global average change can be seen.

 Note: Purple colours indicate regions warming less than the global average, NOT cooling (except in some exceptional circumstances).